ukhsa-collaboration/snapperdb/README.md

 ### Generating Alignments for Phylogenetic Analysis

 The command **get_the_snps** is used to produce alignments to use for phylogenetic analysis.
-In it's simpliest form the **get_the_snps** function takes the name of the config file and list of strains in your database that you want to generate the alignment from.
+In it's simplest form the **get_the_snps** function takes the name of the config file and list of strains in your database that you want to generate the alignment from.

 ```sh
 SnapperDB_main.py get_the_snps -c $myconfigname -l $mylistofstrains
 ```

 There are lots of other options in **get_the_snps**.
 To see them supply **-h**.
 We think we have provided fairly sensible defaults.
 One key option is **-m** which sets the maximum number of SNPs away from the reference that's allowed (Default 5000).
 Strains with more SNPs than this will be ignored.
 Another important option is **-a** which is alignment type.
 The three options available are; **C** (Core) -  only allows positions that are present in all strains, **A** (Soft Core) - produces alignments where at least specified percentage of the samples are A/C/T/G at each position (Default A:80), **W** produce whole genome alignments.
 If you wish to mask regions of the genome out of the alignment, for example parts of the reference known to have recombined the you can either supply a file of coordinates to ignore with the **-n** flag or supply a GFF file produced by gubbins for example with the **-ng** option.
 The **-b** flag allows the list of strains supplied with the -l flag to be complemented with other background strains from the database.
 To include a representative from each 100 SNP cluster you would provide the option **t100**.
-Finally if you would like to output a list of annotated variants or a distance matrix of pairwise SNP distances provide a 'Y' option to the **-v** and **-x** flags respectivley.
+Finally if you would like to output a list of annotated variants or a distance matrix of pairwise SNP distances provide a 'Y' option to the **-v** and **-x** flags respectively.

 ### Exporting variants into a JSON object for importing into another database